thesomewhatyou/Gemini-On-Discord/README.md

 ## Important Notes

 *   **API Key Security**: Your Gemini API Key is sensitive.
 The `/apikey` command stores it in the bot's memory for the current session.
 For production environments, consider more robust secret management strategies if the bot is hosted persistently.
 The `.env` file for the Discord token is a good first step for local development.
+Make sure to instantly delete the response from the bot when doing the `/apikey` command.
+This will prevent users from stealing it.
 *   **Administrator Permissions**: Ensure that only trusted users have administrator permissions on your Discord server, as they will be able to set the API key and model.
 *   **Rate Limits & Quotas**: Be mindful of Gemini API rate limits and quotas.
 High usage might require checking your Google Cloud project settings.
 *   **Error Handling**: The bot includes basic error handling for API communication and command usage.
 Check the bot's console output for more detailed error logs if needed.